Quickstart

 parameters:

-source_connection: chess
+source_connection: chess-default

-source_table: players
+source_table: profiles

 The configuration in the YAML file has a few bits: